 The only bills mailed in December are the Supplemental Motor Vehicle bills.

-The Town of Weston charges 1 1/2% interest per month calculated on the first of each month.
+If you miss your due date, the Town of Weston charges a penalty of1 1/2% interest per month calculated on the first of each month.

 Elderly Tax Relief

-Applications for the Elderly Tax Abatement Program for seniors 65 and over will be accepted by the Tax Collector no later than May 15th of each year..
-Applications for Deferment of Taxes will be accepted no later than May 15.
+Applications for the Elderly Tax Programs for seniors 65 and over will be accepted by the Tax Collector between February 15th and May 15th each year.

-Copies of the Elderly Ordinance may be obtained from the Tax Collector or call for information on qualification.
-(203) 222-2696.
+Copies of the Elderly Ordinance may be obtained from the Town Website or you can call (203) 222-2696.
 CLICK HERE for more information on Weston's Tax Relief Programs.

 Abatements will be calculated at either 60% or 75% depending on income.